maefahluang-uni/99-project-go-golf-golf2-team/README.md

 for selling, buying Geograpghical Indications (GI) products

 ## Features
-- Authentication system
+- Authentication system (Gold/Team)
+    - Verifying user before accessing to the system
-- User profile
+- User profile (Team)
+    - Features for customers to create accounts and manage their profiles.
-- Order management
+- Order management (Gold)
+    - Ability to view track and manage the order
-- Search filtering
+- Search filtering (Team)
+    - Advanced search functionality and filtering options to help users find products quickly and easily.
 - Product reservations
+    - User can create a product reservations for the future.
 - Payment processing
+    - Ability to choose payment method and secure transactions.
 - Product reviews / ratings
+    - User ability to give reviews or ratings to the following products.
 ## Members
 - 6431503022 Daranphop Samutkao
 - 6431503027 Tanatorn Temsirimongkol